Fabrizio112/To-Do-List/README.md

 With the stuff contained into the "List" state , will be render "To-Do Card/s".Each has two buttons , one is delete and the other is edit .

-If user clicks delete , the "To-Do Card" will be delete.
+If the user clicks delete , the "To-Do Card" will be delete.
 If the user clicks edit , the "To-Do Card" will be availaible for edit the content and change or not the task.

 For the styles i use SASS, because i feel so confortable and for me it´s very eficient this tool.